-WO3 nanoplate were In summary, synthesized via a top-down method.
-XRD and TEM analysis demonstrated WO3 nanoplate had a monoclinic monocrystal structure.
-Compared with B-WO3 nanoplate showed an enhanced photocatalytic activity for RhB degradation, about 2.4 times of bulk WO3.
+WO3 nanoplate In summary, were synthesized via a top-down method.
+XRD and TEM analysis demonstrated WO3 nanoplate had а monoclinic monocrystal structure.
+Compared with B-WO3 nanoplate showed an enhanced WO3, photocatalytic activity for RhB degradation, about 2.4 times of bulk WO3.
 PL spectra, photocurrent and EIS spectra all demonstrated WO3 nanoplate had a better carrier separation efficacy than B-WO3, which was ascribed to the main factor for the enhanced photocatalytic activity.